View the master dashboard

 - Index Name.
 The name of the index.
 Internal indexes are preceded by an underscore (_).

-- Fully searchable.
-Is the index fully searchable?
+- Searchable.
+Is the index searchable?
 In other words, does it have at least one searchable copy of each bucket?
 If even one bucket in the index does not have a searchable copy, this field will report the index as non-searchable.

 - Searchable Data Copies.
 The number of complete searchable copies of the index that the cluster has.